survivejs/react-book/manuscript/08_styling_react.md

 ### Radium

 [Radium](http://projects.formidablelabs.com/radium/) has certain valuable ideas that are worth highlighting.
-Most importantly it provides abstractions required to deal with media queries and pseudo classes (ie. `:hover`).
+Most importantly it provides abstractions required to deal with media queries and pseudo classes (e.g. `:hover`).

 It expands the basic syntax as follows: